 VITAL Explores Cost-Effectiveness of New Procedure to Treat Gastro-esophageal Reflux Disease (GERD)

-VITAL Innovation Program Funds Highmark Health Innovators Testing New Ideas to Improve Quality, Affordability of Health Care
+VITAL Innovation Platform Funds Highmark Health Innovators Testing New Ideas to Improve Quality, Affordability of Health Care

 PITTSBURGH, Pa. — Through Highmark Health’s new VITAL (Verification of Innovation by Testing, Analysis and Learning) Innovation Program, Highmark Inc. and Torax Medical have agreed to assess the cost effectiveness of treating patients with gastro-esophageal reflux disease (GERD) using the LINX® Reflux Management System.

-The VITAL innovation program is a formal, rapid and competitive review and funding process open to innovators who wish to test new ideas to improve the quality and affordability of care.
+The VITAL Innovation Platform is a formal, rapid and competitive review and funding process open to innovators who wish to test new ideas to improve the quality and affordability of care.

 “This collaboration aligns with our mission to be a value-based health provider,” said David Holmberg, President and CEO, Highmark Health.
 “We look forward to working with Torax Medical and other technology developers to harness our payer/provider business model in order to accelerate and deploy innovations that deliver to patients the right care at the right time and cost and in the right setting.”